Measure ID

 Other Measure Details

-BP 02 measures the avoidance of blood pressure monitoring gaps greater than ten minutes.
-Timely blood pressure readings are an essential component of anesthesia vigilance.
 A measurement gap will be recorded for cases that have greater than ten minutes between consecutive blood pressure readings.
 The measure will capture non-invasive and invasive BP measurements.

 Algorithm for determining Measure Start/End Times: